 Previous work done for my honours research project (2022), by the same research group, studied the impacts of urchin waste products on abalone growth and found that supplementing hatchery-reared juvenile abalone diets with Cape sea urchin faecal matter enhanced the growth rates of juvenile abalone.
 Considering the co-habitation of sea urchins and abalone in natural environments, as well as the potential symbiotic relationships that exist between them, they could be co-cultured as a method of improving animal health through the trophic transfer of microbial communities and as a method to improve the sustainability of the South African abalone industry.
 For IMTA systems to succeed, both species being co-cultured should have commercial potential.
 However, the feasibility of the Cape sea urchin as an additional value-added product has not been investigated as yet.
-This project is exploring the feasibility of the Cape sea urchin, Parechinus angulosus, as a new market product for South Africa which has the potential to be co-cultured with South African abalone, Haliotis midae, through an IMTA system.
+This project is exploring the feasibility of the Cape sea urchin, Parechinus angulosus, Was a new market product for South Africa which has the potential to be co-cultured with South African abalone, Haliotis midae, through an IMTA system.
 Through the improvement of the culturing protocols for this urchin species, further value could be added to the co-culturing of sea urchins and juvenile abalone, increasing the sustainability of the abalone aquaculture industry and potentially, the Cape sea urchin may diversify the South African aquaculture market.

 Research aim and objectives